Ward-Sonar/frontend/README.md

 Where:

-- REACT_APP_WARD_NAME is the human readable anme of the Ward
+- REACT_APP_WARD_NAME is the human readable name of the Ward
 - REACT_APP_API_URL is the api endpoint to connect to
 - REACT_APP_API_TOKEN is the api token to pass in the bearer token
 - REACT_APP_URL_KEY is the random string